 The Rahway Theatre organ's 600+ pipes were installed in two lofts on both sides of the proscenium to heighten the sound.
-During WWII, many organs were scrapped, their metal donated to the war effort.
+During World War II, many organs were scrapped, their metal donated to the war effort.
 This organ miraculously survived the arrival of sound movies and continues to be used for concerts and movies.
-Once one of almost 1,000 theater organs in New Jersey, it is now one of 11.
+Once one of almost 1,000 theater organs in New Jersey, it is now one of just eleven that remain.